SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 To make a Tutorial for UncertainSCI, start with an up-to-date version of the code and documentation.
 Download the source code or clone the repository from [github](https://github.com/SCIInstitute/UncertainSCI.git).
 We suggest [creating a fork](#creating-your-uncertainsci-fork) of the repository so that you can track your changes and create pull requests to the UncertainSCI repository.
 UncertainSCI requirements are found [here](../user_docs/getting_started.html#system-requirements)

 #### Dependencies and Development Tools
 UncertainSCI uses Read the Docs and Sphinx to build and host tutorial documentation.
 This platform converts markdown files to html for web viewing using Sphinx, a Python Library.
 Testing the new documentation may require building the web pages locally for viewing.
-This will require installing Python, pip, Sphinx, Recommonmark, and other packages in the [`docs/requirements.txt` file](https://github.com/SCIInstitute/UncertainSCI/blob/master/docs/requirements.txt).
+This will require installing Python, pip, Sphinx, Recommonmark, and the other packages in the `docs` optional dependency group.
 More information can be found  in [the walkthorugh]( ) and on the [Sphinx documentation](https://www.sphinx-doc.org).

 #### Creating Your UncertainSCI Fork
 With your own github account, go to the [UncertainSCI Github page](https://github.com/SCIInstitute/UncertainSCI).
 Click the fork button on the upper right side of the page.
 It will ask you where to move the fork to, chose your own account.
 Once the repository is forked, clone it to your local machine with the following command.